ISISComputingGroup/ibex_developers_manual/WISH-Instrument-Details.md

 WISH is a long-wavelength diffractometer, on TS2.
 The [WISH](https://www.isis.stfc.ac.uk/Pages/WISH.aspx) web page describes the background to the instrument.

 ## Control System ##
-WISH will migrate from the SECI control system to the IBEX control system in MMMMMMMM YYYY.
+WISH has migrated to IBEX from SECI

 ## WISH Equipment ##
 The equipment listed below is used on WISH.
 Please add new information (e.g. new items of equipment, new notes, information about drivers, etc. to this table).